 Tipping Point’s Chronic Homelessness Initiative

-CHI is a three-pronged strategy that emphasizes collaboration between local government, non-profit service providers and individuals with lived experience, and philanthropy to promote innovation and drive change.
-The Urban Institute is partnering with TPC to evaluate the effectiveness of CHI.
-The first goal of the evaluation is to understand CHI’s overall success in helping San Francisco halve chronic homelessness and make long-term improvements in the city’s systems for supporting its most vulnerable residents.
-Urban is also conducting evaluations of CHI programs, including the Moving-On Initiative, the Flexible Housing Subsidy Pool, the Homes for the Homeless Fund, the Rising Up Initiative, and the Social Security Insurance (SSI) Advocacy Program.
+Tipping Point engaged the Urban Institute to evaluate CHI’s implementation and outcomes.
+The evaluation’s primary goal is to understand CHI’s overall success in helping San Francisco halve chronic homelessness and make long-term, systemic improvements that support the city’s most vulnerable residents.
+Urban is also conducting program evaluations of specific CHI activities and strategies, including the Moving On Initiative, the Flexible Housing Subsidy Pool, the Rising Up program, the Homes for the Homeless Fund, Step Up to Freedom, and CHI’s Community Advisory Board.

 - “Chronic Homelessness Initiative: 2020 Progress Snapshot” (brief)